ebadiere/secret-store/README.md

 ```bash
 forge clean && forge build --force && forge test -vvv
 ```
-> Note: You will see a warning about the `_authorizeUpgrade` function's state mutability (Warning 2018).
-This is expected as the function is intentionally left non-view to match OpenZeppelin's UUPS interface.
-See the NatSpec documentation in the contract for details.
+> Note: The `_authorizeUpgrade` function includes a pause check to ensure upgrades can only occur when the contract is paused.
+This is an important security feature that prevents upgrades during active operations.

 ## Project Structure